Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Spell Distortion.

-Your unnatural being has started to shield you from magic, you gain the following benefits:
+Your unnatural being has started to shield you from magic.

 * You gain resistance to damage from spells.
 Once per long rest as an action, you can choose to gain the effects of a protect from evil and good spell for 10 minutes.